 Medicine Regulatory Authorities first became aware of the presence of the nitrosamine impurity, N-nitrosodimethylamine (NDMA), in products containing valsartan in July 2018.
 Valsartan is an Angiotensin II Receptor Blocker (ARB) and belongs to a family of analog compounds commonly referred to as the sartans.

-Further nitrosamine impurities were subsequently detected in other medicines belonging to the sartan family, including: N-nitrosodiethylamine (NDEA), N -nitrosodiisopropylamine (NDIPA), N -nitrosoethylisopropylamine (NEIPA) and N -nitroso-N-methyl-4-aminobutyric acid (NMBA).
+Further nitrosamine impurities were subsequently detected in other medicines belonging to the sartan family, including N-nitrosodiethylamine (NDEA), and N -nitrosodiisopropylamine (NDIPA), N -nitrosoethylisopropylamine (NEIPA) and N -nitroso-N-methyl-4-aminobutyric acid (NMBA).

 Nitrosamines, or more correctly N-nitrosoamines, refer to any molecule containing the nitroso functional group.
 These molecules are of concern because nitrosamine impurities are probable human carcinogens.
 Although they are also present in some foods and drinking water supplies, their presence in medicines is nonetheless considered unacceptable.

 Why are they present?

 The formation of nitrosamines is generally only possible when secondary or tertiary amines react with nitrous acid.
 Nitrous acid itself is unstable but can be formed in situ from nitrites (NO2) under acid conditions.

 - General reaction scheme for the formation of NDEA from diethylamine